close Business Finance Invest Bullets Most Viewed

 Has the US Dollar Lost Its Value?

 Not yet!
-The likelihood of the Dollar losing its value seems unlikely in the near future.
+The likelihood of the Dollar losing its value seems unlikely shortly.
 But it’s not impossible.
 After all, currencies often collapse without any notice.
 Just ask Argentina, Hungary, and many other countries who witnessed the downfall of their currencies due to one incident or another.

-The main reason behind a currency losing its value is when the people (specifically the investors) lose faith in the currency’s potential to perform as a medium of exchange.
+The main reason a currency loses its value is when the people (specifically the investors) lose faith in the currency’s potential to perform as a medium of exchange.
 Of course, there would be other hands in play behind the downfall of something so crucial within mere days.

 Let’s see what other factors might play a role in causing USD to tumble down from its throne: